The Financial Conduct Authority (FCA

 When writing to us, please include full details of your complaint and your agreement number.

-If you submit a new complaint after 5 December 2025, we will send you an acknowledgement within 8 weeks explaining the pause and directing you to the FCA’s website for more information.
+If you submit a new complaint, we will send you an acknowledgement within 8 weeks explaining the pause and directing you to the FCA’s website for more information.